-Although it’s a weather event a distant 94 years in the past, the Tri-State Tornado of March 1925 continues to remain the record-holder for many tornado superlatives in the United States.
+Although it’s a weather event a distant 95 years in the past, the Tri-State Tornado of March 1925 continues to remain the record-holder for many tornado superlatives in the United States.
 The 695 lives lost in the storm is still the highest fatality count from any single tornado.
 The Tri-State Tornado also holds the record for the highest forward speed of any major tornado, 73 miles per hour, and longest duration, 3.5 hours.
 In the past 5-10 years, another Tri-State Tornado superlative has received extensive further study from a group led by Dr. Charles A. Doswell III.
 Investigating the tornado’s 219-mile-long damage path was one of the main focuses of this study.
-Even 90+ years later, new facts about that deadliest storm continue to come to light.

 In the intervening decades since 1925, knowledge about tornadoes has vastly increased.
 One behavior that some tornado-producing supercell thunderstorms display is the ability to produce a “family” of tornadoes with a gap of only a few miles between successive tornadoes.
 To find out whether the Tri-State Tornado was a single tornado or family of tornadoes, the research team conducted interviews with living eyewitnesses of the storm, scoured through local newspaper and magazine accounts from the era, as well as analyzing plat maps, photographs, and films of its aftermath.
 They found that there were no significant gaps in the damage reports for a path of at least 151 miles.
 Near the two ends of a 235-mile long path in Missouri and Indiana, there are gaps and changes in damage path direction that suggest a separate tornado had done the damage in these locations.
 Even so, the bare minimum 151-mile-long path still puts the Tri-State Tornado in first place for the longest damage path, and even though there were some gaps, the original figure of a 219-mile long path is not out of the question either.